About the show

 Dateline reporters are considered pioneers in video journalism – the art of travelling alone on assignment to film and report stories.
 Using small, lightweight cameras and minimal sound and lighting equipment, our reporters are able to gain unique and independent access to people, places and stories.
 Click here to meet the team.

-Viewers worldwide can watch our past stories on this website, by following the links from the homepage, or clicking on a specific date, topic, country or video journalist.
+Viewers worldwide can watch many of our past stories on this website, by following the links from the homepage, or clicking on a specific date, topic, country or video journalist.

 Dateline also has its own YouTube channel, where most of our recent stories are available - you can even watch on YouTube compatible mobile phones.